 Montana keeps things simple with these reports.
 The online portal opens January 1, and corporations or LLCs must file annual reports by April 15.

 The typical filing fee for Montana annual reports is $20.
 However, Montana has waived annual report filing fees for businesses filing by April 15 in 2024 and 2025.
-If filed after April 15, the late fee is $15.
+If filed after April 15, the total fee is $35 (which includes a $15 late penalty).
 The state only accepts online filings, which keeps things simple.

 Before you click "File My Annual Report," gather every detail the Montana Secretary of State's online form will demand.
 The portal first asks for baseline facts that apply to every entity: